ttscoff/bunch/bunch-files/variables.md

 #### Newlines

-When variables are assigned values containing newlines, usually through script output, the newlines are converted to the characters "\n".
+When variables are assigned values containing newlines, usually through script output or [heredoc syntax](#heredoc), the newlines are converted to the characters "\n".
 When output as `/raw`, these are converted back into actual newlines.
 This allows contents to be used as part of a Bunch.
 Say for example you had a text file containing a list of options, perhaps dynamically generated:

 ```
 Option 1 => Value 1